-- Improved Intersection Lighting (in process)
+- Improved Intersection Lighting (currently in progress)

-For the long-term alternatives a traffic signal with turn lanes and a roundabout were analyzed.
+For the long-term alternatives, a traffic signal with turn lanes and a roundabout were analyzed.
 A roundabout was selected as the recommended long-term improvement because it will slow all entering vehicles, result in fewer head-on and angle crashes, and reduce crash severity.
 A roundabout also is expected to result in less delay and queuing for drivers.